AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 Sources can affect:

-does AI know your brand
+whether AI knows your brand

 how AI describes your brand